hiradary/reoverlay/README.md

 |------------|------------------------------------------------|---------|-------------------------------------|
 | configData | `Array<{ name: string, component: React.FC }>` | `[]`    | An array of modals along with their name. |

-This method must be called in the entry part of your application (e.g `App.js`), or basically before you attemp to show any modal.
+This method must be called in the entry part of your application (e.g `App.js`), or basically before you attempt to show any modal.
 It takes an array of objects, containing data about your modals.

 ```javascript
 import { AuthModal, DeleteModal, PostModal } from '../modals';